ldnelson16/ldnelson16/README.md

 <a href="https://spark.engin.umich.edu/"><img height="40" width="40" src="./img/spark.jpeg">&nbsp;&nbsp;</a>
 <a href="https://michigancantor.com/"><img height="40" width="40" src="./img/cantor.png">&nbsp;&nbsp;</a>

-Computer Science Student with extensive experience in various programming and software fields.
+Computer Science Student with extensive experience in various programming, hardware, and software fields.
-Actively seeking to learn about and explore opportunities such as advanced computer vision, natural language processing, and many more.
+Actively seeking to learn about and explore career opportunities such as RTL design, Hardware design and verification, Network engineering.

 ## Notable Projects
+- [PRKR](https::/github.com/ldnelson16/parker-language) - My own object oriented programming language, which compiles down to my own custom instruction set.
+Will be complete by the end of 2024, when I will also design in System Verilog a operational RISC-V-esque core which can run my instruction language.
+- [UART Transceiver for the FPGA](https://github.com/ldnelson16/uart-controller) - UART Transceiver Controller.
+Downloadable to FPGA board, can send traffic at up to 50 MBps using SystemVerilog.
 - [www.lukednelson.com](https://www.lukednelson.com) - My website which features a Python backend for scraping college football recruiting data from four major sources, constructing an interactive database, and planning to add a task planner and a portfolio of GitHub projects.
-- [The Atlas Project](https://github.com/ldnelson16/atlas) - UMICH Atlas Web Scraper & Academic Advisor – Python project employing web scraping and stats to aid University of Michigan students with academic choices, featuring GUI and CLI.
-- [Word Search](https://github.com/ldnelson16/wordsearch) - Word Search creator which will create a word search based on a given width and height dimension, and user inputted words.
-Built to showcase budding C++ data structures and algorithms skills.
-- [Traffic Optimization](https://github.com/ldnelson16/trafficoptimizer) - A project which I am currently working on, which I will create a model that given traffic data about a city, can suggest a more optimal timing of city streetlight timings to increase the flow of traffic.
-I plan to complete this and hopefully showcase to local governments to improve city traffic infrastructure.

 ## Skills